Cheam: Cheam War Memorial

-Close to Cheam Library and the much-rebuilt Church, the memorial is to the people of Cheam who were killed during World War I, World War II and the Falklands War.
+Close to Cheam Library and the much-rebuilt church, the memorial is to the people of Cheam who were killed during World War I, World War II and the Falklands War.

-There are a number of inscriptions on the structure, including one at the 12 O'Clock Face which reads:
+There are a number of inscriptions on the structure, including one at the 12 o'clock face which reads:

 Our Glorious Dead / Their names shall endure for evermore.

-It was designated a Grade II listed building by English Heritage in December 2016.
+It was designated a grade II listed building in December 2016.

-The Old Rectory

-The Old Rectory is a large part timber-framed house, built in the Tudor period, but extended and remodelled in the 18th century.
-It is occasionally open to the public.